-Reporters Without Borders today condemned the jailing of Oscar Sánchez Madan, a Matanzas province correspondent of the Miami-based Cubanet website.
-Arrested on 13 April and summarily tried the same day, Sánchez was sentenced to four years in prison as a “pre-criminal social danger.”
-His imprisonment brings the number of independent journalists currently held in Cuba to 26.
+Reporters Without Borders condemns the “arbitrary” nature of the four-year prison sentence passed on 13 April on Oscar Sánchez Madan, a Matanzas province correspondent of the Cubanet website.
+His imprisonment brings the total of independent journalists currently held in Cuba to 26, almost as many as the number jailed in the March 2003 crackdown.